What Are the Different Types of Web Hosting That Exists Today?

 VPS Server

-Even though you still share a physical server with other websites, you’re still separated because of the virtual machine.
+Even though you share a physical server with other websites, you’re still separated because of the virtual machine.
 One great thing about this is you can scale your resources up and down whenever you wish.
 All a web host has to do is change the virtual machine settings to give you the resources you need.

-The other great thing about a VPS is getting root access to the server.
+The other great thing about a VPS is root access to the server.
 That means you can make configuration changes to your server if you have a more complicated setup than a simple website.

 Dedicated Hosting